hiveteams/Hive-Coding-Challenges/README.md

-Anyone can crank out a basic messaging app, but at Hive we face challenges that range from giving our users a good looking and responsive interface to being able to scale to providing our users with unexpected delights or easter eggs.
+Anyone can crank out a basic messaging app, but at Hive we face challenges that range from giving our users a good looking and responsive interface to being able to scale to providing our users with unexpected delights and easter eggs.

-With this messaging app, we want you to go wild with whatever your "specialty" is!
+With this challenge, we want you to go wild with whatever your "specialty" is.
 Front-end whiz?
-Let's see some impressive functional animations.
+Let's see some impressive functional animations and responsive css.
 Obsessed with back-end scalability?
 Show us why your app works the same at 2 users as it does at 20,000.

-Whatever you feel you're most skilled at, let it shine through with whatever personal flair you have on the messaging app.
+Take what you feel you're most skilled at and let it shine through with whatever personal flair you want on this challenge.

 ### Functional spec